January 12, 2015

 Before the patient starts treatment, the sport scientists discuss with the physical therapist in charge the therapy goals and the possible inclusion of robotic therapy.

 Our experience with our Erigo specialists showed several advantages, since they have an experienced eye to properly set all the parameters and routine makes them faster for all the process.

 In many cases, relatives of the patients come to Erigo sessions at our hospital.
 We know that this is not common in other hospitals, but we feel having a relative with the patient offers several advantages.
 Because family members spend much more time with the patient, they therefore understand the patient’s signs better.
-Sometimes they even have a special communication system, they often know special things to take care of (reddened skin, positions the patient dislikes, etc.) and they often have a calming influence on the patient.
+Sometimes they even have a special communication system, they often know special things to take care of and they often have a calming influence on the patient.

 As mentioned, two therapists work on four devices simultaneously.
 After they have put the patient into the device (Erigo, Lokomat), they make individual adjustments and give instructions regarding the therapy goals.
 When everything is set and the patient is feeling secure, robotic training starts and the clinicians move on to the next patient.
 During the session, the clinicians give further instructions or corrections.
 In case of danger or required assistance, one clinician takes care of the patient immediately.

 There is the disadvantage that the clinician cannot observe the entire treatment session, but the patient is alone only when the presence of the clinician is not critical.
 Moreover, this system allows the clinicians to treat twice as many patients per day than by doing one-to-one therapy.

 Billing and Financial Compensation of Erigo® Therapy